ah508/dragon_optimizer/readme.txt

     have the time.
 As a result, the bnb won't be going anywhere for a while.

 Q. "Is it possible to do all of this by dynamic programming?"
 A. Yep.
-In many cases, (those that use enumerative methods) DP would be far superior.
+In certain cases, (those that use enumerative methods) DP would be far superior.
     Personally, I don't have much experience with dynamic programming though, so it's going on the to do list.